 The first step towards improving your mental health starts with just a few words.

-I have experience in working with individual clients, couples and families, presenting with a wide range of issues, but wanted to concentrate here on men’s health and wellbeing.
+We are experienced in working with individual clients, couples and families, presenting with a wide range of issues, but wanted to concentrate here on men’s health and wellbeing.
 Wellbeing encompasses both physical and mental health: the two are finely interwoven, and hold each other up.
 If you want to improve how your body feels, it makes sense to help your mind, and vice versa.

 Men’s mental health has been in the news in the last few years more than ever before, and that’s a good thing.
 Putting more resources online, having dedicated websites investigating men’s health, and having mental health champions such as author Matt Haig, musician Professor Green and actor David Harewood discussing their own experiences has been of great benefit.
 Roman Kemp’s recent BBC3 special, Our Silent Emergency has been a hugely popular watch, looking particularly at mental health issues affecting young men across the nation.
-It was one of BBC iPlayers most-watched shows, and I am in no doubt that young men have tuned in looking for guidance, and to perhaps see their own experiences reflected.
+It was one of BBC iPlayers most-watched shows, and we are in no doubt that young men have tuned in looking for guidance, and to perhaps see their own experiences reflected.

 During lockdown, it has been a running theme that men often feel they need to be the strong protectors.
 It has been particularly difficult for men struggling with relationship issues, job changes and redundancy, physical health concerns, as well as caring for partners, children and parents requiring attention, whilst reducing the ability to engage in behaviours which aid mental stability: face-to-face communications, physical touch, and being able to participate in sporting events or team sports either as a competitor or a viewer.
 Everything from going to live gigs to attending a class you enjoy has stopped in terms of being physically present in one space.